kiitdev/kiit-site/CONVENTIONS.md

 ## 1. Terminology

+### Page content

 1. **Section** — an H2 heading on a doc page (`Overview`, `Setup`, `Concepts`, `Design`, `Tutorial`, `Guide`).
 Matches the docs template's own vocabulary.
 2. **Topic** — an H3 heading nested under a Section (e.g. `Goals`, `Install`,
    `Terms`, `Tiers`).
 Always belongs to exactly one Section.
+3. **Heading Anchor** — the "#" link that appears next to a Section heading in the page body, linking to that Section's own URL fragment.
+4. **Header Diagram** — the large image directly under the page's H1, before `Overview` starts.
+Distinct from a diagram embedded within a specific Topic further down the page (e.g. the taxonomy diagram inside `Taxonomy`).
+5. **Page Tagline** — the styled one-line description under the H1 (rendered via the `.kiit-tagline` class), summarizing what the module is in a single sentence.

+### Site chrome (Docusaurus's own terms, used consistently rather than
+### reinvented)

+6. **Sidebar** — the left-hand doc navigation column.
+7. **TOC** (Table of Contents) — the right-hand navigation column, listing the current page's Sections and Topics.
+8. **Breadcrumbs** — the page-location trail above the H1 (e.g.
+   `Foundations / kiit-codes`).
+9. **Navbar** — the site-wide top bar (`Kiit` / `Docs` / `Blog` / `GitHub`).

+### Sidebar & TOC internals

+10. **Sidebar Group** — a category label in the left Sidebar (e.g.
+    `Foundations`), grouping one or more doc pages together.
+Deliberately *not* called "Section" — that term is reserved for an H2 within a page's body, and reusing it here would be genuinely ambiguous: a Sidebar Group organizes doc *pages*, a Section is a heading *within* one page.
+11. **Sidebar Item** — an individual doc-page link inside the Sidebar (e.g.
+    `kiit-codes`), whether or not it sits inside a Sidebar Group.
+12. **TOC Entry** — a single link within the TOC, at either the Section or Topic level.
+13. **Section Icon** — the small emoji glyph prefixed to a Section's TOC Entry (applied positionally via CSS, see Section 8.2 below).
+Distinct from the general-purpose `Icon` component, which wraps Tabler icons for use in page body content, not the TOC.

 ## 2. Docs Page Structure